Alternative Fibroid Treatment

 Medical management is usually the first approach to fibroids.
 This may include nonsteroidal anti-inflammatory drugs (NSAIDs) or drugs such as birth control pills or progestins to manipulate hormone levels.
 One commonly used type of medication is a gonadotropin-releasing hormone (GnRH) agonist.
 Drugs like leuprolide (Lupron), goserelin (Zoladex), and nafarelin (Synarel) turn off estrogen and progesterone, shrinking fibroids, but also stopping menstruation and triggering menopausal symptoms.
 Because of their side effects, which include decreased bone density, GnRH agonists can be given for only a few months, and fibroids often return to their previous size.
 Long-term treatment with GnRH can also be expensive.
 This approach may be a good choice for women who are close to menopause and thus will need to use the drug for only a short while.
 GnRH agonists may also be prescribed to shrink fibroids before surgery (see sidebar below: “A Word About GnRH Agonists”).

-There are several approaches to the surgical removal of fibroids.
+There are several approaches to the surgical fibroid removal.
 The standard procedure, which is performed under general anesthesia, involves removing each fibroid individually through an abdominal incision.
 A myomectomy to remove fibroids within the uterine cavity may be done through the vagina under local or general anesthesia, using a fiberoptic device called a hysteroscope.
 The hysteroscope enters the uterus through the cervix.

 A myomectomy may also be done laparoscopically.
 A laparoscope is a device that allows the surgeon to view the patient’s pelvic organs.
 It is inserted into the abdomen through one of several small incisions, along with additional instruments needed to remove the fibroid(s) and repair the uterine wall.
 Myomectomy is the traditional treatment for women who want to preserve their fertility.